Spicy Tequila Lime CashewsEdit Post

 Contributed by on Jan 24, 2019

-Three hundred and fourty-one readers love this post.
+Three hundred and fourty-two readers love this post.

 DrinkWire is Liquor.com’s showcase for the best articles, recipes and reviews from the web’s top writers and bloggers.
 In this post, Sarah Murphy offers a boozy food recipe.

 January is nearly behind us and the Super Bowl is just around the corner.
 If you’re sticking to your New Year’s resolutions, here’s a game day snack that won’t set you back!

 - 1 Tbsp olive oil

 - 1 tsp red pepper flakes